ZarinSaima333/fastAPI_small_lessgo/README.md

 # 🧪 Testing (Todo Application)

-This project includes a comprehensive **automated testing suite** to ensure reliability, correctness, and production readiness of the API.
+This project includes a comprehensive **automated testing suite** to ensure reliability, and production readiness of the API.

 Testing is implemented using **Pytest** and **FastAPI’s TestClient**, covering authentication, authorization, database operations, and role-based access control.